K\"ahler Uniformization from Holographic Renormalization Group Flows of M5-branes: Supergravity Ansatz

 The guiding principle to set up our ansatz will be to use intuition gained from known solutions~\cite{Acharya:2000mu,Gauntlett:2000ng,Gauntlett:2001jj}, as well as general arguments for M-theory geometries involving M5-branes~\cite{Gauntlett:2006ux}.

 First let us recall the precise ``calibrated K\"ahler twist".
 We start by considering a stack of M5-branes wrapping a K\"ahler four-manifold, which has holonomy given by $U(2) \sim U(1)_{1} \times SU(2)_{2}$.
-In order to ensure that there are supersymmetric solutions for generic K\"ahler manifolds, we are required to introduce a (partial) topological twist.~\footnote{For us this twist will only be effective as an asymptotic ultraviolet boundary condition of the holographic RG flow.} There are two ways of doing so: On the one hand one can embed the $U(1)_{1}$ subgroup of $U(2)$, or on the other hand one may embed the $SU(2)_{2}$ part inside the $SO(5)_{R}$ R-symmetry of the six-dimensional $(2,0)$ M5-branes worldvolume theory.
+In order to ensure that there are supersymmetric solutions for generic K\"ahler manifolds, we are required to introduce a (partial) topological twist.\footnote{For us this twist will only be effective as an asymptotic ultraviolet boundary condition of the holographic RG flow.} There are two ways of doing so: On the one hand one can embed the $U(1)_{1}$ subgroup of $U(2)$, or on the other hand one may embed the $SU(2)_{2}$ part inside the $SO(5)_{R}$ R-symmetry of the six-dimensional $(2,0)$ M5-branes worldvolume theory.
 In the former case the K\"ahler four-cycle is a calibrated cycle inside a Calabi-Yau threefold (CY$_{3}$) and in the latter case it is a calibrated cycle inside a Calabi-Yau fourfold (CY$_{4}$).
-In this paper we shall focus on the former case, in which the K\"ahler four-manifold is given by a calibrated four-cycle inside a CY$_{3}$.~\footnote{In the latter case (\ie~K\"ahler four-cycle calibration inside CY$_{4}$), the three-form field $S^{I}$ of the gauged seven-dimensional supergravity \emph{cannot} be turned off in general, thus the ansatz would be somewhat more involved.} Thus the K\"ahler four-manifold is a holomorphic cycle calibrated by the four-form $\frac{1}{2!} J\wedge J$, where $J$ is the complex structure two-form on CY$_{3}$.
+In this paper we shall focus on the former case, in which the K\"ahler four-manifold is given by a calibrated four-cycle inside a CY$_{3}$.
+Thus the K\"ahler four-manifold is a holomorphic cycle calibrated by the four-form $\frac{1}{2!} J\wedge J$, where $J$ is the complex structure two-form on CY$_{3}$.
 The tangent bundle to the Calabi-Yau threefold restricted to the four-cycle then splits into a tangential and a normal part \bea T\text{CY}_{3} \big|_{\cM_{4}} \ = \ T \cM_{4} \ \oplus \ N \cM_{4} \,. \eea Since Calabi-Yau manifolds have vanishing first Chern-class, we find \bea c_{1}(T\text{CY}_{3}) \ \equiv \ 0 \ = \ c_{1}(T \cM_{4}) + c_{1}(N \cM_{4}) \,, \eea and one can show that $N \cM_{4}$ is intrinsic and isomorphic to the canonical bundle of $\cM_{4}$.
 From this, it follows that in the regime near the M5-branes, the Calabi-Yau threefold can be described by a complex line bundle over the K\"ahler four-manifold.